AS SEEN ON

 Frequently Asked Questions

-- Sale of the property; or
+- Full sale of the property

 What are the returns projected to be and given your non-profit status how will returns be distributed?